On behalf of the Families and Children we serve – Thank you for your generosity and support!

 City of Pickering Mayor’s Gala

 FOOTPRINTS was a designated recipient charity of the 2011 City of Pickering Mayor’s Gala, Reflections in Time, celebrating the 200th anniversary of the founding of Pickering.
-In 2016, the City of Pickering Mayor’s Gala also donated to FOOTPRINTS ensuring that much-needed respite care for families with children diagnosed with Autism Spectrum Disorders continued in Pickering. www.mayorsgala.com
+In 2016 and 2018, the City of Pickering Mayor’s Gala also donated to FOOTPRINTS ensuring that much-needed respite care for families with children diagnosed with Autism Spectrum Disorders continued in Pickering. www.mayorsgala.com